tbarker/5X-Crypto-Security-Guide/README.md

 ## Locations

 These are places to put your wallets.
 Some of them are physical locations, some are people, and some are services.
-Think of them as facilities rather specific buildings/roles.
+Think of them as facilities with a certain function rather specific buildings.

 ### Personal 💼